Gladsmuir: Description

 Gladsmuir's principal "claim to fame" relates to its role as the site of the Battle of Prestonpans (1745).
-Some sources - particularly maps - occasionally refer to the confrontation as the Battle of Gladsmuir.
-The Jacobite poet William Hamilton (1704-1754) wrote a poem entitled Ode on the Battle of Gladsmuir, 1745 in celebration of the battle.
+Some sources – particularly maps – occasionally refer to the confrontation as the Battle of Gladsmuir.
+The Jacobite poet William Hamilton (1704–1754) wrote a poem entitled Ode on the Battle of Gladsmuir, 1745 in celebration of the battle.

 The philanthropist George Heriot, jeweller to James VI, King of Scots and founder of Heriot's Hospital, (later George Heriot's School), in Edinburgh, may have been born in Gladsmuir, his father was.

+Scottish writer George Godfrey Cunningham (c.
+1802–1860) lived at Redcol in Gladsmuir parish.

 Church

 Old Gladsmuir Parish Kirk dates from some time between 1650 and the creation of the parish in 1695 and its ruins stand to the north of the current operational church.

 The replacement church is a Romanesque cruciform church dating from 1839 and designed by William Burn.
 The interior was destroyed by a fire in 1886 and restored by architect John Farquharson of Haddington with later improvements made in 1929.
 The older ruined kirk can still be seen and explored behind the new kirk.
 The graveyard contains interesting 18th century monuments and several CWGC graves from both world wars.

 The manse dates from 1871 and stands to the north-east.